About the Course

 The game rules change throughout the session, challenging the team to adapt.

-Finally, there’s a discussion at the end around learners’ ability to pick up a new technology and the challenges in controlling a real Mars Rover.
+A discussion at the end around learners’ ability to pick up a new technology and the pressure involved in taking part in the challenge.